-She got stuck on that thought and realized she had not been intentional, particularly as it related to her career.
+That point made an impression.
+She realized she had not been intentional, particularly as it related to her career.

-As it turns out, she was a doctor with a very successful business.
-She was making more money than she had dreamed possible.
-She had a very busy practice.
+As it turns out, she was a doctor with a very successful practice.
+She was extremely busy and making more money than she had dreamed possible.
 But she was deeply unsatisfied.